rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 const partiallyAppliedBodyFn2 = (fn: OfficeCallack<string>) => item.body.getAsync(Office.CoercionType.Html, fn)
 ```

-Notice **no more redundant argument definitions** in the type signature and a much easier to read syntax.
+Notice **no more redundant parameter definitions** in the type signature and a much easier to read syntax.
 The next version is **my personal preference** (it nicely separates the type and the implementation):

 ```JavaScript